 - a) The manufactured home overlay district may be applied to tracts zoned RM only.
-All lots shall meet the minimum dimensional requirements shown in section 3.4. - b) Existing manufactured home parks which are not subdivided into individual deeded lots may continue operation but may not be expanded except in conformance with this section and the subdivision regulations for the Town of Bermuda Run. - Manufactured homes shall be a minimum of fourteen feet wide and shall meet or exceed the construction standards promulgated by the U.S. Department of Housing and Urban Development that were in effect at the time of construction. - d) All proposed developments shall be a minimum of two (2) acres and a maximum of 10 acres in size.
+All lots shall meet the minimum dimensional requirements shown in section 3.4. - b) Existing manufactured home parks which are not subdivided into individual deeded lots may continue operation but may not be expanded except in conformance with this section and the subdivision regulations for the Town of Bermuda Run. - c) Manufactured homes shall be a minimum of fourteen feet wide and manufactured no earlier than July 13, 1994, and shall meet or exceed the construction standards promulgated by the U.S. Department of Housing and Urban Development that were in effect at the time of construction. - d) All proposed developments shall be a minimum of two (2) acres and a maximum of 10 acres in size.